duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 * adding array of any type and hstore is easy, just add default value `[]` and `''` (breaks for `{}`).
 You can create hstore extension in migration.
-If you need arrays of hstore than you need to go for json or json array.
+If you need arrays of hstore than you need to go for json or jsonb (better optimization only pq 9.4) or json/jsonb array.

   ~~~
   class CreatePhones < ActiveRecord::Migration